NomadFlow

 Mobile App

-├─ API requests ──► Bearer token in Authorization header
+├─ API requests ──► Bearer token OR Basic Auth in Authorization header

 │ Server validates against auth.secret